software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 For the final Sprint of the course, the Sprint 3, we have a new set of requirements from the Product Owner.
 On top of working on new user stories, we will be covering topics related to testing.

 During this Sprint, each team member will write a [peer review](#peer-review) in which they asses themselves and other team members.
-The results of the peer review will heavily impact the personal points of a team member.
-Each team member can earn up to 20 personal points.
+The results of the peer review will heavily impact the personal grade of a team member.
+The final grade will be based on the project and personal grade.

 {: .highlight }

 > At the end of this Sprint, each team member has to submit the [final report](#final-report) and the [peer review](#peer-review).
 Both of them are _required to pass the course_.
-Submitting either of them after the Sprint deadline will decrease the personal points.
+Submitting either of them after the Sprint deadline will decrease the personal grade.

 ## Retrospective